NuNetwork/documentation/_kb/nu-raspberry-minting.md

 port=7890
 {% endhighlight %}

+After editing the config, make it read only :
+ - `$ sudo chmod 400 ~/.nu/nu.conf`

 The  nu daemon will be listening to RPC messages on the port you specified.
 We highly suggest *not* to forward that port and leave the pi protected behing the NAT, for local usage only.

 ## Start Nud and download the blockchain